 Some surrogate decision-makers have a conflict of interest that consciously or unconsciously biases their decisions.
 For example, if they have been absent from the patient's life for a long time, they may hope for a miracle that will let the patient become lucid again.
-Some hope to apologize, to find another way to make up for their previous long absence, or to make other amends.
-Others may be motivated by greed (getting more money, sooner) or by their religious perspective.
+Some hope to apologize or find another way to make other amends for their previous long absence.
+Others may be motivated by greed (getting more money, sooner).
+Some interpret the teachings of their religion as requiring treatment that continues to prolong life, regardless of the patient's condition or extent of suffering.

-In situations where all cannot reach a Consensus of Substituted Judgment, the protocol calls for a clinician-facilitated family session.
+In situations where all cannot reach a Consensus of Substituted Judgment (Now Care Planning), the protocol calls for a clinician-facilitated family session.
 The goal is to discuss the discrepancies and to try to work them out, if possible.
 There can be "safety in numbers"; for example, if only one person makes a decision that differs from all the others, then that person has the obligation to prove why their minority opinion should prevail.
 If this individual insists that his or her view should still prevail, then a local authority such as a religious leader, bioethicist or Ethics Committee can be asked for an objective opinion.